Mellau in the Bregenzerwald. Experience in a rich variety of nearby spaces!Inform here about winter activities.

 into the wold – Gravelbike-Festival in Mellau

-From 30 June to 3 July 2022 Mellau is once again dedicated to gravel biking.
+From 29th of June to the 2nd of July 2023 Mellau is once again dedicated to gravel biking.
 The bikes – to put it simply a mix of road bikes and mountain bikes – open up completely new possibilities and routes and are probably the most exciting trend in the bicycle sector at the moment.

 Mellau and the Bregenzerwald